Imagine a hand-drawn spiral mandala.

 Depending on the growing conditions you provide and the efforts you put in to take care of the seed and soil, it should take somewhere between 3 and 4 weeks for the seeds to start germinating.

-Like zen gardeners say, the philosophy of life could be understood by growing a plant from scratch.
+As zen gardeners say, the philosophy of life could be understood by growing a plant from scratch.
 And when the plant species is as testing as spiral aloe, the journey only becomes more interesting and rewarding.
-After years of patients and maintenance, the sight that the eyes behold of the spiral plant in its full bloom makes the years of toiling worth everything.